 Subverted in Pirate101, the player is told that the password to see the Frogfather is "swordfish".
 The player is later told the real password is "ribbet".
-This is even more ridiculous since the Frogfather is an anthropomorphic frog it seems silly but like many example below, it's Crazy Enough to Work.
+This appears even more ridiculous, since the Frogfather is an anthropomorphic frog.
+But while it seems silly, it's Crazy Enough to Work.
 Nobody's ever guessed it.

 Similar to the aforementioned Tenchi example: In one episode of Lupin III, Lupin and Jigen break into NASA using a series of stolen voice-command passwords.
 When they encounter one more password than they expected, the pair panics and Lupin swears in frustration - which turns out to be the final password.
 (Extra note: In the Gag Dub English dub, all the passwords are Star TrekCatch Phrases.)